sandeepm13/AddMe-To-Cart/README.md

 ## Styling

 The UI uses Tailwind CSS 4.
 Utility classes are applied directly in components.
 You can extend styles in `index.css` or via Tailwind config if needed.

-## Contributing

-1. Create a new branch: `git checkout -b feature/your-feature`
-2. Commit your changes: `git commit -m "Describe your change"`
-3. Push the branch: `git push -u origin feature/your-feature`
-4. Open a Pull Request

-## License

-Add your license of choice here (e.g., MIT).
-If not specified, all rights reserved.